Mali entry requirements for Lebanon passport holders

 May be checked

 Lebanese passport holders need a visa to enter Mali.
-You must arrange this before you travel — there is no visa on arrival for Lebanese citizens.
-Plan ahead, as processing can take several weeks.
+You must arrange this before you travel — there is no visa-on-arrival option for Lebanese citizens.
+Plan ahead and apply through the Malian embassy or consulate.

 Entry requirements